 Dry Ingredients

-- 1.75 cups + 2 tablespoons whole wheat pastry flour
+- 1 ¾ cups + 2 tablespoons white whole wheat flour, see notes

 - 2 teaspoons baking powder